mozerpol/NotesFromLearning/q_and_a/README.md

 - 'delay' attribute, which specifies the propagation delay of a signal,
 - 'name' attribute, which specifies the name of a signal or entity.

+### 21. Can you explain the purpose and usage of VHDL testbenches?
+VHDL testbenches are used to verify the functionality and performance of digital designs. he main purpose of a testbench is to simulate the behavior of the design under various conditions and test different functionalities to ensure that the design meets its specification and requirements.
+There are three main types of testbenches in VHDL:
+1. Behavioral testbenches
+2. Structural testbenches
+3. Post-synthesis testbenches